S1n4rchenemy/CS_61A/notes/cs61a_notes_chapter_2.md

 7
 ```

-Calling `iter` on an iterator will return that iterator, **not a coay**.
+Calling `iter` on an iterator will return that iterator, **not a copy**.
 This behavior is included in Python so that a programmer can call `iter` on a value to get an iterator without having to worry about whether it is an iterator or a container.

 ```python
 >>> v = iter(t)         # Another alternate name for the second iterator